bandana23/payments_exercise/README.md

 A payment should not be able to be created that exceeds the outstanding balance of a loan.
 You should return validation errors if a payment can not be created.
 Expose endpoints for seeing all payments for a given loan as well as seeing an individual payment.
 A payment should not be able to be created that exceeds the outstanding balance of a loan.
 You should return validation errors if a payment can not be created.
 Expose endpoints for seeing all payments for a given loan as well as seeing an individual payment.

+A payment should not be able to be created that exceeds the outstanding balance of a loan.
+You should return validation errors if a payment can not be created.
+Expose endpoints for seeing all payments for a given loan as well as seeing an individual payment.